vpc-ccg/pamir/README.md

 4. [Velvet](https://github.com/dzerbino/velvet) 1.2.10 or higher
 5. [BLAST](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) 2.3.0+ or higher

-   You also need to download the latest BLAST nt database to /your/path/to/ncbi-blast-2.5.0+/db/ (see *Configuration* below) for contamination detection.
+   You also need to download the latest BLAST nt database to /your/path/to/ncbi-blast-2.5.0+/db/ (see *Compilation and Configuration* below) for contamination detection.

 ```
 mkdir /dir/to/blast/db